-- 53. To ensure consistency and non-discrimination in the implementation of SLAs, in 2021 the Agency continued to improve internal work practices, taking into account experience gained and lessons learned in the development and implementation of SLAs for States under integrated safeguards.
-During the year, the Agency continued its project focusing on refining the internal methodology for conducting acquisition path analysis and developing SLAs.
-The updated process increases the consistency in the development of SLAs for States with a broader conclusion and improves both the planning and implementation of safeguards activities, as well as the State evaluation process. - 54.
-Under the departmental quality management system (QMS), regular oversight of the key safeguards processes and their output is provided through internal quality audits, process analyses and improvement activities.
-These are intended to ensure impartiality, effectiveness and efficiency of safeguards implementation. - 55.
+- 56. Under the departmental quality management system (QMS), regular oversight of the key safeguards processes and their output is provided through internal quality audits, assessments and improvement activities.
+These are intended to ensure impartiality, effectiveness and efficiency of safeguards implementation. - 57.
 Internal evaluation of the effectiveness of safeguards implementation was performed through peer reviews of annual implementation plans (AIPs) and State evaluation reports.
-In 2021, all AIPs approved at the beginning of the year were reviewed.
-Moreover, the effectiveness of safeguards implementation was evaluated for 29 AIPs implemented in 2020.
-In addition, the State evaluation of five States was peer reviewed by ad hoc departmental teams.
-This additional layer of internal evaluation is expected to further strengthen the effectiveness of safeguards implementation and to increase the level of consistency and standardization across the Department. - 56.
-The Agency continued to promote the use of the protocol reporter software supporting the preparation and submission of AP declarations.
-By the end of 2021, the Agency had provided an upgraded version of the software to 105 States4.
+In 2022, all AIPs approved at the beginning of the year were reviewed.
+Moreover, the effectiveness of safeguards implementation was evaluated for 34 AIPs implemented in 2021.
+In addition, the State evaluation of three States was peer reviewed by ad hoc departmental teams.
+This additional layer of internal evaluation further strengthens the effectiveness of safeguards implementation and increases the level of consistency and standardization across the Department. - 58.
+The Agency continued to promote the use of the protocol reporter software, which supports the preparation and submission of AP declarations.
+By the end of 2022, the Agency had provided an upgraded version of the software to 112 (105) States5.
 The number of States that use the protocol reporter software to submit their AP declarations has been steadily increasing over the past years.
-During 2021, 73 States4 submitted declarations using this software, which is approximately 70% of the States that received the upgraded version of the software, and more than half of the States with an AP in force.
+During 2022, 80 (73)